Youth marketing

 How much loan do students get?

 The amount that students receive differs based on a few factors, including family income.
-For students studying in England in 2023/2024 and living away from home (but not in London), their maintenance will be between £9,978 - £4,651 per academic year (depending on household income).
+For students studying in England in 2024/2025 and living away from home (but not in London), their maintenance will be between £4,767 - £10,227 per academic year (depending on household income).

 Students studying and living in student accommodation in London will receive a slightly higher amount to accommodate the higher cost-of-living in the capital.

-Student maintenance loan payment dates 2024
+When does student finance drop?: Student maintenance loan payment dates 2025

 This means that students should receive a payment at the start of each term.
 In other words, student loan drops happen in September, January and April.
 Students will usually receive a text a few days before each loan instalment, alerting them to the drop.
 The exact date depends on their course and university.